majsylw/SecondVoice/content/authors/pfr/_index.md

 ---
 # Display name
-title:  Polski Fundusz Rozwoju
+title:  Fundacja PFR

 # Is this the primary user of the site?
 superuser: false

 authors:
-- Name:  Polski Fundusz Rozwoju
+- Name:  Fundacja PFR

 # Role/position
 role:  Polski Fundusz Rozwoju